wavefrontHQ/docs/pages/doc/tracing_apdex.md

 ## Configure the Threshold (T) Value

 You need to configure the response time threshold (T) for your services using any of the options listed below.
-The default threshold value (T) is set to 100 ms. Only users that have [super admin permissions](authorization.html#who-is-the-super-admin-user) can configure the threshold (T).
+The default threshold value (T) is set to 100 ms. Only [Super Admin users](authorization.html#who-is-the-super-admin-user) can configure the threshold (T).

 * Configure using the **Application Configuration** page.
 * Configure using the legend on the application status page that has the application map, table view, or grid view.